I guess you could say I’ve always been a pioneer of slow tourism.

 Volunteer

-My time volunteering has not only allowed me to form relationships with local people and learn about how they live, but because I’ve received free food and accommodation in exchange for my time, I’ve been able to stay in one place for longer than if I was paying to stay there.
+My volunteering has not only allowed me to form relationships with local people and learn about how they live, but because I’ve received free food and accommodation in exchange for my time, I’ve been able to stay in places for longer than I could if I was paying to stay there.

 Work remotely